blinkfox/hexo-theme-matery/README.md

 ## Contributor

-Thanks to these contributors, without whom, hexo-theme-matery can't be this perfect.
+Thanks to these contributors, without whom, hexo-theme-matery won't be this perfect.

 - [@HarborZeng](https://github.com/HarborZeng)